 “Over the past year, LGBTQ elected officials have been on the frontlines — leading efforts to end racism, blocking bills targeting the trans community and passing legislation that moves equality forward for our community.
 Allies are important, but LGBTQ representation in the halls of power is critical to the success of our movement.”

-– Ruben Gonzales, Vice President of LGBTQ Victory Institute
+– Ruben Gonzales, Executive Director of LGBTQ Victory Institute

 State of Representation